Altify-Development/Fake-Person-Generator/README.md

 ### Updates
-- Added Defaulting and Defaults setup
 - Adding AutoPost Option to discord Webhook option
 - Option to join discord server
+- Creating Image Search For Captcha solver

 ### What I plan to include in my program
 Items with a "x" next to them have been completed